LeanderVonSeelstrang/Scilab-RL/docs/wiki/Equip-rl-algo-with-forward-model.md

 ```

+## Check your implementation
+To verify that your implementation is working correctly, you can start a training session with your newly implemented Forward model by running the following command:
+`python src/main.py algorithm=cleansac_mod_fw env=FetchReach-v2`.
+During training, you should observe that the `fwd/train_loss metric` decreases over time, indicating that the model is learning effectively.

 ## Save your forward model

-If you want to save your forward model for later usage, you can do so by filling in `model_save_path` in the `cleansac_fw.yaml` and calling the forward models `save_model` or `save_state_dict` method before end of your RL algorithms training, like this:
+If you want to save your forward model for later usage, you can do so by filling in `model_save_path` in the `cleansac_mod_fw.yaml` and calling the forward models `save_model` or `save_state_dict` method before end of your RL algorithms training, like this (for further information see the [documentation](https://pytorch.org/tutorials/beginner/saving_loading_models.html) of pycharm):

 ```
     def learn(